 Four Steps to Enabling One to One Marketing

 - Design.
 Data and decisioning are critical—but your personalized marketing strategy can’t succeed with technology alone.
-You’ll need teams set up to design and manage personalized campaigns—including the messaging, offers and creative that goes along with them.
+You’ll need teams set up to design and manage personalized campaigns—including the content, messaging, offers and creative that goes along with them.
 Your teams will need to be empowered with data and analytics and the authority to make data-driven decisions.
 And they’ll need to be able to work quickly and iteratively, rapidly deploying campaigns, measuring results, refining and deploying improved versions of their strategies.
 For many brands, this means breaking down organizational silos and re-organizing cross-functionally with the customer at the center of everything you do.
 (Check out this series on change management to learn more).

 - Distribution.
 Coordinating across all your last-mile execution touchpoints is as important as unifying your data.
 A multitude of technology is used to deliver experiences to your customers—and new channels come online all the time.
 Your centralized decisioning brain (likely your CDP) should orchestrate experiences across all endpoints to deliver the right messaging to the right people at the right time via the right channels.
 Engagement signals from each last-mile tool should also be sent back to the CDP so you can measure results and leverage marketing campaign insights to constantly improve performance.